colindean/talks/eight_easy_steps/eight_easy_steps.md

 1. Your employer will hire people like you who are not like you.
 1. Your employer will use you as model, putting you on a pedestal.
-You become a target and a
+You become a target and people will celebrate your failures, sometimes to your face.
+This is unprofessional but there is not much to be done about it.

 --